AtharvaThorve/Game-Engine/README.md

 4. Build the Project

 **Note: Scaling can be toggled by pressing the Right Shift key, by default scaling is not enabled *(Constant Size)***

+## Game

+Simple single player game
+Player controls the box on the left side of the screen

+### Goal -
+Make the player box reach the green goal on the right side of the screen without touching the floating obstacles

+### Input -
+Up/W, Down/S, Left/A, Right/D

+### Difficulty -
+The player box is under downwards and leftwards gravity and the longer player takes more difficult the game becomes.
+You lose if you touch any of the obstacles.